webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Practiced-With-Medium-Weapons.md

 - Ability/ENABLER
 - Ability/Cost/0
 - Ability/Tier/Low
-- Ability/Categories/ATTACK SKILL
+- Ability/Categories/Attack-Skill
 ---

 ## Practiced With Medium Weapons
 You can use light and medium weapons without penalty.
 If you wield a heavy weapon, attacks with it are hindered.
 Enabler.